-John Matthew Fox, who keeps a website for writers (Bookfox), sent out a newsletter recently about two fellow authors meeting at a writing conference and chatting about all the bestsellers of the previous year—and then some.
+John Matthew Fox, who keeps a website for writers (Bookfox), sent out a newsletter in January about two fellow authors meeting at a writing conference and chatting about all the bestsellers of the previous year—and then some.
 One of them had read 140 books that year; the other, 115.

 It doesn’t sound like an excessive amount of time, and yet as Thoreau said, the price of everything is the amount of life you exchange for it.
 Under my current circumstances, if I read two hours a day, I’d never go for pleasure walks and I’d very rarely cook.
 Not an exchange I want to make!

-Also, reading tends to tire me more than it relaxes me, and on some late evenings after half an hour I’m happy to put down my book and watch TV for a little while.
+Also, on very busy days reading tends to tire me more than it relaxes me, and on some late evenings after half an hour, I’m happy to put down my book and watch TV for a little while.

-Of course reading hones your skill as a writer.
+Of course, reading hones your skill as a writer.
 But my take on this is that we have to be very selective with what we read.
-Yes, we can always find 140 good books in a year, and 140 books that can help us with our craft, but they can throw out of balance the amount of lived life we exchange for that time.
+Yes, we can always find 140 good books in a year only among the latest titles, not to mention older ones and classics, along with many books dedicated to the art and craft of writing, but they can throw out of balance the amount of lived life we exchange for that time.

 Disclaimer: I am not a medical or health practitioner, and no part of This Blog, or the websites and products I mention and link to on This Blog, is intended as professional medical or health advice, and should not be considered as such.
 Here are my Full Terms and Conditions.